m4cit/m4cit/README.md

 ### About me
-- PC Hardware Enthusiast
+PC Hardware Enthusiast with a passion for programming and experimenting in the field of Machine-Learning.
-- Casual Gamer
-- Programmer

 ##